Mukul-dhiman/sys-admin-2020/2020/Problemset/Network.md

 2. For `students.iitmandi.ac.in`, you need to find out from what company the domain has been bought.
 For instance, I bought `abhigyan.xyz` domain name from [Namecheap.me](https://nc.me/).
 You need to find out from where did the institute buy the domain `students.iitmandi.ac.in`.

+3. Find out all the open ports between ports 1-2000 on the [SNTC server](https://iitmandi.co.in/) using [Nmap](https://nmap.org/).
+It's possible to find out all other open ports as well, but it takes a long time to scan all possible ports, so we restrict it to first 2000 ports.
+Nmap is a very powerful tool used for network discovery and security purposes.

 ## Weightage

 1. 125 points
 2. 30 points
+3. 45 points

 ## Deliverables